Tag Archives: efficiency

 Energy efficient washing machine

-One challenge is something called the “rebound effect.”
-By definition, greater efficiency lowers the cost to use a technology.
-But people tend to consume more of something as it gets cheaper.
-When these two truths collide, efficiency gains can be diluted by increases in use.
+When these two dynamics collide, efficiency gains can be diluted by increases in use.
 One study found that households with high-efficiency washing machines boosted the volume of washing they did on average by 5.6 percent.
 This increase didn’t negate the 40 to 50 percent reductions in water and energy consumption the units delivered, but it did erode total efficiency gains, according to a 2008 RAND paper by economist Lucas Davis.

 For another twist on how human nature can stymie efficiency’s efforts to cut energy use, consider America’s love affair with big, fast cars.
 The technology to dramatically boost vehicle efficiency has been progressing for decades, but technology upgrades that could have saved energy have instead gone to soup up performance.
 While mileage barely budged between 1990 and now, average horsepower surged 77 percent, to around 230 today.
 As a result, today’s mild-mannered Toyota Sienna minivan offers about as much horsepower as Ford’s fastest ’72 Mustang.